Hyundai Kona Hybrid review

 Hyundai offers its SmartSense suite of active safety packages; these include adaptive cruise control and rear cross-traffic alert systems, plus more besides, and cost £550, £950 and £400 across SE, Premium and Premium SE cars respectively, adding features that aren’t available as standard on each trim.

-Also introduced is BlueLink: this is the smartphone app that Hyundai has developed to add connectivity to its cars.
+Elsewhere, BlueLink is the smartphone app that Hyundai has developed to add connectivity to its cars.
 It’s free to download, and has various convenience features such as remote door locking and a GPS locator should you lose the Kona in a busy car park.
+Apple CarPlay and Android Auto are standard across the range.

-The Kona Hybrid is usefully cheaper than the hybrid Niro, and while its CO2 emissions of 90-99g/km are higher than its main rival, the Hyundai's lower list prices should make it marginally cheaper for company-car drivers, too.
+The Kona Hybrid is usefully cheaper than the hybrid Niro, and while its CO2 emissions of 114-123g/km are higher than its main rival, the Hyundai's lower list prices should make it marginally cheaper for company-car drivers.
 If you can afford it, though, the Niro is the better of the two, especially in terms of practicality.

 For a more detailed look at the Hyundai Kona Hybrid, read on for the rest of our in-depth review.